dee-see/FsJsFormat/README.md

+ON HOLD/DEAD: My naive approach to formatting hit a wall (see test added in last commit) and I'm probably not going to fix that in the near future

 # F# JS Formatter

 This is a totally-incomplete JS formatter that doesn't handle a ton of edge cases and isn't tested at all.
 I built it for a personal project and will patch it as it fails.